 When the agent shows up with the charterers, he insists that I must provide breakfasts, but our passengers always provided their own food.
 After some haggling, he offers me an additional 15 drachmas per person per day to serve coffee, bread and jam.
 Then he gives me a boxful of little jam and honey packets.
 I just made an extra 900 drachmas with no cost to me other than fresh bread from the bakery each morning!

 The charter is very successful!
 We visit Karistos on the island of Evoia, Tinos, Mykonos, Paros and Kea.
 The meltemi holds off until the very last day, but by then we are in the lee of the Attica mainland, heading back towards Piraeus and sheltered from the northeast winds.
 The charterers are very accommodating, seem to have a great time and make few demands.
 I find it very stressful, being essentially on my own and I worry a great deal about the weather.
 By the time I get the boat tied up in Piraeus and disembark the charterers, I am pretty sure it is time to leave Greece and move on to new adventures.
 I make a sackful of money on this last charter and I can now afford to travel for a couple of months before I have to find work again.

 Back on the road, again.
 Hallelujah!
 After six months in Greece I am looking forward to traveling again.
 This afternoon I go into Athens and take the bus for Corfu at 18:15.
 I meet a young German maiden on the bus named Heidi who seems to enjoy my company.

 September 4 Corfu

-The bus arrives in Corfu at 10:00 am after an all-night journey, involving two ferry boat crossings.
+The bus arrives in Corfu at 10:00 am after an all-night journey, involving two ferry boat crossings and a flat tire.
 We find a pleasant modern hotel on the waterfront and catch up on the sleep we missed during the bus ride.

 September 5 Corfu